-The named SEND Governor is Louise Williams.
+The named SEND Governors are Louise Williams and Katherine Smith.
 The governing body, in cooperation with the Headteacher, shall determine the school's general policy and approach to provision for children with SEND, establish the appropriate staffing and funding arrangements and maintain a general oversight of the school's work.
 The SEND Governor liaises with the school's SENDCo as appropriate to keep up to date with requirements.